-Lindsay Shookus Deletes Instagram After Ben Affleck Reportedly Went On Date With Playboy Model
+Lindsay Shookus Deletes Instagram After Ben Affleck Reportedly Went On Date With ‘Playboy’ Model

 Shookus previously told Elle that she’s not entirely “comfortable” with being a public figure.

 “My entire career has been behind the camera, and that’s definitely where I’m most comfortable,” she said.
-“I’m a producer, I’m a mom, a friend… Being considered a public figure honestly makes me laugh.”
+“I’m a producer, I’m a mom, a friend.
+Being considered a public figure honestly makes me laugh.”

 An August 17 article from Page Six reports that Affleck went out with model Shauna Sexton, Playboy’s Miss May, on Thursday.
 Affleck and Sexton were reportedly seen at Nobu restaurant in Malibu together.

-“If your boyfriend is seen with a Playboy model out in public at dinner, then I’d say Ben and Lindsay have been split for a while.” their source said.
+“If your boyfriend is seen with a Playboy model out in public at dinner, then I’d say Ben and Lindsay have been split for a while,” their source said.

 According to Page Six, Shookus and Affleck have not been seen out with one another since July of this year.
 The Saturday Night Live producer did not participate in his birthday celebration with Jennifer Garner and their kids.
-He and Garner were married for ten years.
-They broke up in 2015 but their divorce is not yet final.
+He and Garner were married for 10 years.
+They broke up in 2015, but their divorce is not yet final.

 E!
-Online reports that Affleck dressed down for the date with the Playboy model in dark jeans, a green t-shirt, and a blue jacket.
+Online reports that Affleck dressed down for the date with the Playboy model in dark jeans, a green T-shirt, and a blue jacket.
 Sexton, on the other hand, wore a nude colored figure-hugging dress.
 A source told E! that although Affleck feels that his relationship with Shookus has run its course, he’s not pleased that there are photos from his outing with Sexton.

 A Happy Birthday to the Batman himself, @BenAffleck!pic.twitter.com/PQlrbws5gr